jreades/popchange/CODE.md

 R CMD INSTALL sf_0.4-3.tar --configure-args='--with-geos-config=/Library/Frameworks/GEOS.framework/unix/bin/geos-config --with-proj-include=/Library/Frameworks/PROJ.framework/Headers --with-proj-lib=/Library/Frameworks/PROJ.framework/unix/lib'
 ```

 This **_should have worked_** but did not.
 In retrospect, I think that this might have been because I'd missed an old compiler flag in my `.bash_profile` that was pointing to GDAL 1.11 (which no longer existed).
-The correct bash parameter would have been:
+The correct bash parameter (if using KyngChaos binaries, not the Homebrew configuration below) would have been:
 ```
 export CFLAGS=Library/Frameworks/GDAL.framework/unix/bin/gdal-config
 ```